josephxbrick/accordion/README.md

 * **layer**: (required) the layer to be added
 * **expandedHeight**: (required) the height of the accordion item when expanded
 * **normalheight**: (optional if not specifying the clickTarget) the height of the accordion item when contracted.
 Default is the height of the provided layer.
 * **clickTarget**: (optional): the layer that when clicked expands or contracts the accordion item.
 Default is the provided layer.
+This layer must be either the layer that is added or a descendant of the layer that is added.
 ### accordion.expandItem()
 Use the expandItem() function to open an accordion item.
 ```